korrapragna/Digital_Electronics_Internship/README.md

 - Diodes

-Here is a tabular summary of common logic gates, their corresponding IC numbers, descriptions, number of gates per IC, and pin configuration:
+# Types of logic gates and their IC numbers

 | Logic Gate | IC Number (TTL Series) | Description                     | No. of Gates in IC | Pin Count |
 | ---------- | ---------------------- | ------------------------------- | ------------------ | --------- |